top of page

 Read the Master Plan and watch the virtual video walk-through.

 We're in the early stages of planning for a new building for the North Valley Public Library.
 The current location, while convenient on Main Street, has many health, accessibility, and structural issues, with limited parking and no room for expansion.
-A new location has not been chosen, but these draft architectural designs have been created to show what might be possible.
+These draft architectural designs have been created to show what might be possible.

 This vision would allow the library to keep pace with the growth in the region.
 We want to ensure that Stevensville has a library that is as safe, accessible, and helpful as possible for our wonderful community and the many people who find its services invaluable.